matklad/notablog/README.md

   * Create your branch.
-  * Write a ton of dirty commits, pushing them to the server ASAP so that your teammates know what your are working on and give early feedback.
+  * Write a ton of dirty commits, pushing them to the server ASAP so that your teammates know what you are working on and give early feedback.
   * Rewrite history with `git rebase -i`, push with `git push --force-with-lease` and make a PR.
   * Fix the PR.